Mindinventory/vanilla-place-picker/README.md

 * Dependencies

     Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository in your project build.gradle:

-    Add it in your root build.gradle at the end of repositories:

     ```groovy
 	    allprojects {